bilguun/cdh-twitter-example/README.md

     Create the HDFS directory hierarchy for the Flume sink.
 Make sure that it will be accessible by the user running the Oozie workflow.

-    Create 'flume' user in Hue.
+    Create a 'flume' user in Hue.
 As a Hue superuser, go in the User Admin application and create a new user 'flume'.

     This can also be done on the command line:
     <pre>